Artists

 Photo: Veikko Kähkönen

-Sanna Kannisto’s oeuvre combines powerful personal narrative with the idea of photography as objective documentation.
-Her recent photographs relate to the current topic of the terrain that separates the sciences from the arts.
-Kannisto observes natural phenomena, but also her own individual position as an actor, experiencer or explorer in producing and interpreting the data.
-She has worked in rain forests and, most recently, in Finland.
-She investigates not just the curious species of the rainforests and the more familiar Finnish birds, but also metaphors for seeing, and the codes of scientific visualization.
-Kannisto’s photographs can be viewed as a performance: she creates field studios that function as both a laboratory and a stage for the photographic process.
-The images focus on plants and animals that we can rarely hope to see in their natural habitats, while the theatrical presentation distances us from the actual subject matter.
+Sanna Kannisto’s oeuvre combines personal narrative with the idea of photography as objective documentation.
+Kannisto observes natural phenomena, but also her own individual position as an actor, experiencer and explorer in producing images and interpreting data.
+She studies not just the fascinating species, but also metaphors for seeing, and the codes of scientific visualization.
+Kannisto’s photographs can be viewed as a performance: she creates field studios that function both as a laboratory as well as a stage for the photographic process.
+The images focus on plants and animals that we can rarely hope to see in their natural habitats, while the theatrical presentation distances us from the subject matter.

 Exhibitions